 We are committed to addressing and reducing the impact of physical, mental, and emotional health issues on students, through the delivery of quality primary care services and support, in a manner consistent with your level of need.

 University Health Center

 The University Health Center is your first stop when you're sick or injured, need well woman care, or need clinical prevention services such as immunizations or medications.
 It's staffed by physicians, nurse practitioners, nurses, pharmacy and lab technicians, and friendly office personnel.

 The Counseling Center helps with concerns affecting your life and functioning, and is a safe place for you to begin addressing your concerns.
 It's staffed by clinicians who are experienced in responding to a variety of personal and social issues.

-The Office of Campus Community Health works to address and reduce the impact of physical, mental, and emotional health issues on students, through the delivery of quality primary care services and support, in a manner consistent with each student's level of need.
+Our Mission: In collaboration with campus and community partners, we reduce the impact of physical, mental, and behavioral health issues on student success, through the delivery of quality primary care services and the implementation of evidence-informed health promotion strategies.